SonArbn/dataanalytics_project-1/README.md

 ## Research question:

-What can we learn from user ratings about dating apps?
+What are the reasons for good and bad ratings in dating apps?

     - How are the different apps rated over the years?
     - Which app has more favorable responses?